Raynaud phenomenon is a problem with the blood vessels. It leads to blood flow problems in the fingers ears, nose, and lips. Raynaud may be:

 - Diseases of the arteries, including atherosclerosis

-- Injuries to the hands or feet, such as wrist fractures or frostbite
+- Injury of the hands or feet, such as wrist fractures or frostbite

 - Cancer chemotherapy